Reconciliation of Cost and Financial Accounts: Q&A

 - know the situation of under-absorption and over-absorption of overhead.

 - To check the mathematical mistake.

-Answer: Memorandum reconciliation account is basically a presentation of reconciliation statement in T account form balance of this account is termed as profit as per the financial book and shown on the debit side of this account.
+A memorandum reconciliation account is basically a presentation of a reconciliation statement in T account form balance of this account is termed as profit as per the financial book and shown on the debit side of this account.

-4. Why the cost accounts and financial accounts show a different profit?
+4. Why do the cost accounts and financial accounts show different profits?

-Answer: The difference between costing profit & financial profit is on account of their difference in the object of preparing account.
+The difference between costing profit & financial profit is on account of their difference in the object of preparing the account.

 5. Explain two reasons for the difference in profit as per cost books and financial books?